torch/torch.github.io/blog/_posts/2016-06-01-deep-fun-with-opencv.md

 <!---# Deep Fun with OpenCV and Torch-->

 The [OpenCV](http://opencv.org/) library implements tons of useful image processing and computer vision algorithms, as well as the high-level GUI API.
 Written in C++, it has bindings in Python, Java, MATLAB/Octave, C#, Perl and Ruby.
-We present the Lua bindings that are based on Torch.
+We present the Lua bindings that are based on Torch, made by [VisionLabs](http://visionlabs.ru).

-By combining OpenCV with Torch's scientific computation abilities, one gets an even more powerful framework capable of handling computer vision routines (e.g. face detection), interfacing video streams (including cameras), easier data visualization, GUI interaction and many more.
-In addition, most of the computationally intensive algorithms are available on GPU via Cutorch.
+By combining OpenCV with scientific computation abilities of Torch, one gets an even more powerful framework capable of handling computer vision routines (e.g. face detection), interfacing video streams (including cameras), easier data visualization, GUI interaction and many more.
+In addition, most of the computationally intensive algorithms are available on GPU via [cutorch](https://github.com/torch/cutorch).
 All these features may be essentially useful for those dealing with deep learning applied to images.

 Usage Examples
 ===

 ### Live Image Classification

 A basic example may be live CNN-based image classification.
 In the following demo, we grab a frame from the webcam, then take a central crop from it and use a small ImageNet classification pretrained network to predict what's in the picture.
 Afterwards, the image itself and the 5 most probable class names are displayed.

 [![ImageNet classification demo](https://cloud.githubusercontent.com/assets/9570420/14849851/6982c4de-0c86-11e6-80c5-d7c4cc8a0f3d.png)](http://cdn.makeagif.com/media/2-28-2016/p4xoRF.gif)